released January 8, 2015

 Email Nature's Neighbor

-2015’s Lifa is a hard album to write about mainly because it is more of a mixtape than an actual album.
+2015’s Lifa is a hard album to write about mainly because it is more of a mixtape or compilation album than a normal studio release.
 All of these songs were not written during the same time period.
 There are recordings from as far back as 2011 on this album all the way up to November of 2014.

 So this album spans the longest length of time compared to any of our other albums which were all pretty much made in roughly 9 moths.

 Originally this album was created to be a new starting point after the end of my old “group” You Me and the People and was intended to be a debut album.
 A sort of compilation debut album, if you will.
-Many songs from Lifa had originally appeared on previously released albums under the YM&TP name and it was only much later that the preceding 4 albums were re-released under the name Nature’s Neighbor with the songs on Lifa omitted to avoid confusion.
+Many songs from Lifa had originally appeared on previously released albums under the YM&TP name.
+It was only much later that the preceding 4 albums were re-released under the name Nature’s Neighbor with the songs on Lifa omitted to avoid confusion.
 I probably caused more confusion ultimately but oh well..